-Twelve drummers drumming and eleven pipers piping make quite a racket every holiday season.
-Hiring all that help will stir up a cacophony of payroll taxes!
+· Twelve drummers drumming and eleven pipers piping make quite a racket every holiday season.
+Hiring all that help will stir up a cacophony of FICA taxes!

-Ten lords may look perfectly happy while they’re leaping.
-But surely they must pay a king’s ransom in income taxes — after all, they are lords!
+· Ten lords may look perfectly happy while they’re leaping.
+But surely they must pay a king’s ransom in inheritance taxes — after all, they are lords!

-Eight maids-a-milking help make sure we have plenty of tasty eggnog to drink.
-Good thing so many states offer dairy tax credits to spur the cows on to higher holiday production!
+· Eight maids-a-milking make sure we have plenty of tasty eggnog to drink.
+Good thing so many states offer dairy tax credits to squeeze the cows on to higher holiday production!

-Who doesn’t want five gold rings under the tree?
+· Who doesn’t want five gold rings under the tree?
 But selling those rings can be an expensive proposition.
-Remember, jewelry held for personal use is still subject to 20% tax on long-term capital gains, plus an extra 3.8% “net investment income tax”!
+Remember, jewelry held for personal use is still subject to 28% tax on long-term capital gains, plus an extra 3.8% net investment income tax!

-Two turtle doves are known among bird watchers for forming strong “pair bonds,” which makes them a symbol of devoted love.
+· Two turtle doves are famed among bird watchers for forming strong pair bonds, which makes them a symbol of devoted love.
 (That’s why they’re in the song.)
 Too bad that means they pay that pesky marriage penalty that hits high-income couples who file jointly!
-(Okay, we know this this one’s a stretch.
-But we’ve got twelve days of taxes to fill here, so what can we do?)
+(Look, we know this one’s a stretch.
+But we’ve got twelve days of taxes to fill here, so cut us some slack.)

 Yes, even Twelve Days of Christmas just means twelve more opportunities for the taxman.
 So here’s wishing you and your family the best this holiday season.
-We’ll be back in 2018 to make sure you pay as little tax as possible, not just during the holidays, but all year long!
+We’ll be back in 2022 to make sure you pay as little tax as possible, not just during the holidays but all year long!